 Without HTTPS, no form of online commerce, such as shopping or banking, would be possible.
 It is therefore very rare for this port to be blocked.

-As an added bonus, VPN traffic on TCP port 443 can be routed inside the TLS encryption in the same way as is used by HTTPS.
+As an bonus, VPN traffic on TCP port 443 can be routed inside the TLS encryption in the same way as is used by HTTPS.
 This makes it much harder to spot using advanced Deep Packet Inspection techniques.
-TCP port 443 is therefore the favored port for evading VPN blocks.
+TCP port 443 is, therefore, the favored port for evading VPN blocks.

 Many VPN providers offer the ability to change the port number used by OpenVPN using their custom software.